Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-We always make use of the Autonumber feature in tables to create a unique ID field for the table.
-It is easy to define and always starts the auto-number with 1 and increments by 1 for each record unless you set the New Values property to Random rather than the default value Increment.
+In most cases, we use the AutoNumber feature of tables to create a unique ID field.
+It is easy to set up, starts at 1, and increments by 1 for each new record (unless the New Values property is set to Random instead of the default Increment).

-What is the solution if we need different sequence numbers for the records that we create each day?
+But what if we need different sequence numbers for each day’s records?

-We can generate this number automatically with a Function.
-Let us try it with a sample Table and Form.
+We can create this unique number for each record using a custom VBA function, demonstrated below with a sample Table and Form.

 The Autonum() Function